Yang di-Pertuan Besar of Negeri Sembilan: Late history

-Late history covers the period of flux; after the fall of the Pagaruyung dynasty in West Sumatra and before the Constitutional era.
+Late history covers the period of flux; after the fall of the Pagaruyung dynasty in west Sumatra and before the constitutional era.

-YamTuan Radin
+Yamtuan Radin

-As the Pagaruyung Kingdom was in tatters in West Sumatra, YamTuan Lenggang looked to continue the dynasty with what was left in Negeri Sembilan.
-He proposed his young son, Raja Radin (Raden), to be the next YamTuan but the district Undangs were hesitant.
+As the Pagaruyung Kingdom was in tatters in west Sumatra, Yamtuan Lenggang looked to continue the dynasty with what was left in Negeri Sembilan.
+He proposed his young son, Tunku Nasiruddin (Raja Radin/Raden), to be the next Yamtuan but the Undangs were hesitant.